ajramos202/ajramos202/README.md

 - **Visualization:**
              Matplotlib, seaborn

-### 📫 How to Reach Me
+### 📲 How to Reach Me

 - [LinkedIn](www.linkedin.com/in/ajramos202)
 - [Email](ajramos202@gmail.com)

-### 😄 Fun Fact:
+### 🐦‍🔥 Fun Fact:
-I'm caught up on One Piece so you know I have no problem with a long term commitment!
+I’m all caught up on One Piece!
+So, if you’re looking for someone with commitment, perseverance, and a sense of adventure—you’ve found the right person!

 ### Pronouns:
 She/They